arun-ks/GamifyLife/README.md

 ## Files in the package
 1. "GamifyLife.xlsm" : The file you can use to track your life.
 This is the only stuff you need.
-2. "GamifyLifeSample.xlsm" : A used example filled with dummy data for you to check how this works.
+2. "GamifyLifeSample.xlsm" : A used example filled with mostly **dummy data** for you to check how this works.
 3. "help" folder : Images used in this readme.